spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-rabbitmq.md

 ---
 path: 'stream-developer-guides/streams/standalone-stream-rabbitmq/'
-title: 'Standalone Streaming Application Development on RabbitMQ'
+title: 'Stream Application Development on RabbitMQ'
-description: 'Create a simple stream processing application on RabbitMQ'
+description: 'Create your own microservices for Stream processing using RabbitMQ and deploy them manually'
 ---

 # Stream Processing with RabbitMQ